vicent-dev/cron-php/README.md

 ## Installation and execution 🏗

 Just run `make install` for installing dependencies.
 You can change anything from  generated `.env`.
-Run executing the entry file `cron.php` located in the root folder of the project.
+Run the program executing the entry file `cron.php` located in the root folder of the project.

 The program only expects one parameter or none.
-Execute the program with `-e` parameter and it will open the config file with the configured editor in the `.env` file.
+Execute the program with `-e` parameter, and it will open the config file with the configured editor in the `.env` file.
 Without any parameter it will be runed as a normal executable file.

-In a real world sceneario it should be configured with a "daemon manager" like systemd or runit.
+In a real-world-sceneario it should be configured with a "daemon manager" like systemd or runit.

 ## Tests 🧪
 For running unit tests: